 We talk about renewable energy A LOT at the Climate Council, and for good reason!
 Switching to renewable energy is the most effective way for countries to bring down their greenhouse gas emissions, and ultimately, to fight climate change.

 Chances are, you already know what renewable energy means.
-But, do you know what a renewable energy zone is?
+But, do you know what renewable energy zones are?
 Recently, there’s been a lot of talk about renewable energy zones coming from our States and Territories, so we figured it’s time to unpack what this actually means.
 Read on to find out!

 Australia has some of the best renewable resources in the world, but some of our sunniest and windiest places aren’t very well connected to the existing electricity infrastructure.